Dental Implants in Asheville, NC

 To provide you with a better understanding of dental implants, we have provided the following multimedia presentation.
 Many common questions pertaining to dental implants are discussed.

-Permanently Replacing Missing Teeth in Asheville
+Permanently Replacing Missing Teeth

 A natural tooth consists of a root and a crown.
 If you compare natural teeth to implant-supported replacement teeth, you’ll see they have the same basic parts.
 Both have a crown (the visible part used to chew food).
 Both have a root that holds the tooth securely under the gum and is anchored into the jaw.
 The difference is that the implant is made of titanium – the same time-tested material used by surgeons for artificial joints.
 When you lose a tooth, you lose both the root and the crown.
 To replace the tooth, the surgeon first replaces the root with a small dental implant.